Browse by Region

 On 11 June 2013, PTC I rejected Gbagbo’s challenge to the admissibility of the case before the Court, concluding that there was no evidence he was being prosecuted in Côte d’Ivoire for any crimes.

-The prosecutor has appealed a 3 June 2013 decision by PTC I to delay deciding whether the case against Laurent Gbagbo will move to trial, citing the misinterpretation and misapplication of certain RS articles.
+The prosecutor appealed 3 June 2013 decision by PTC I to delay deciding whether the case against Gbagbo would move to trial, citing the misinterpretation and misapplication of certain RS articles.
 Judges have requested the prosecutor to consider providing further evidence or conducting further investigations by 15 November 2013.

 Appeal Chamber confirms ICC jurisdiction